Double-strand break repair model: In cell cycle

 HR and NHEJ pathways are favoured in various phases of cell cycles for a multitude of factors.
 As S and G2 phases of the cell cycle generate more chromatids, the increased availability of template access for HR results in the up-regulation of the pathway.
 This rise is further increased due to the activation of CDK1 and the increase of RAD51 and RAD52 levels during G1 phase.
 Despite this, NHEJ not is inactive during the HR up-regulation.
 In fact, NHEJ was shown to be active throughout all stages of the cell cycle, and is favoured in G1 phase during low resection action intervals.
 This suggests the competition between HR and NHEJ for DSB repair in cells.
 It should be noted, however, that there is a shift of favour from NHEJ to HR when the cell cycle is progressing from G1 to S/G2 phases in eukaryotic cells.

+During meiosis

+In diploid eukaryotic organisms, the events of meiosis can be viewed as occurring in three steps.
+(1) Haploid gametes undergo syngamy/fertilisation with the result that chromosome sets of different parental origin come together to share the same nucleus.
+(2) Homologous chromosomes originating from different cells (i.e. non-sister chromosomes) align in pairs and undergo recombination involving double-strand break repair.
+(3) Two successive cell divisions (without duplication of chromosomes) result in haploid gametes that can then repeat the meiotic cycle.
+During step (2), damages in DNA of the germline can be removed by double-strand break repair.
+In particular, double-strand breaks in one duplex DNA molecule can be accurately repaired using information from a homologous intact DNA molecule by the process of homologous recombination.